devvictorvincent/Moviecap/README.md

 Introduction

 Welcome to MovieCap!
 This web application allows users to rate and review movies, discover new films, and share their thoughts with others.
 Whether you're a casual moviegoer or a cinephile, our app provides a platform for you to express your opinions and find recommendations.
+You can find a deployed version at moviecap.victorvincent.tech.

 Features

     User Registration and Authentication: Users can create accounts, log in securely, and manage their profiles.